EdgarLefevre/Scala_REST_API_NLP/README.md

 # NLP_ReactiveProgramming

-REST API used to find named entities in an upload text.
+REST API used to find locations in an upload text.

-It use a SPARQL request to get a list of named entities, then use Unitex with a graph in order to list the entities present in the text.
+It use a SPARQL request to get a list of named entities (locations), then use Unitex with a graph in order to list the entities present in the text.

-The API allows the user to upload a file, list all files previously uploaded and find the named entities in the text.
+The API allows the user to upload a file, list all files previously uploaded and find the locations in this text.

 ## Requirements